eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_python.md

 Once you have established your development environment, you will be able to start developing your first Vehicle App.

-For this tutorial, you will recreate the vehicle app that is included with the [SDK repository](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/tree/main/examples/seat-adjuster):
+For this tutorial, you will recreate the Vehicle App that is included with the [SDK repository](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/tree/main/examples/seat-adjuster):
-The Vehicle app allows to change the positions of the seats in the car and also provide their current positions to other applications.
+The Vehicle App allows to change the positions of the seats in the car and also provide their current positions to other applications.

 A detailed explanation of the use case and the example is available [here](/docs/velocitas/docs/seat_adjuster_use_case.md).